jscoobyced/bot-detection-service/README.md

 ![Code Coverage](images/coverage.svg)

 This is a BOT detection and classification platform.
-At this stage it is very simple, but supports extensions to make it more an more robust.
+At this stage it is very simple, but supports extensions to make it more and more robust.

 ## Getting started